omnisci3nce/celeritas-core/README.md

 - [ ] Replace screenshot with one using PBR + skybox + shadows
 - [ ] Update website
 - [ ] Check licenses of assets currently in `assets` folder

+## Questions

+- How to expose material properties in the immediate mode UI?